hwservices/tronsr-template/BUDGET_EXPENSES.md

-The initial budget is up to `$100K`.

-Operating expenses after the upgrade will be least `$10K/month`.

-* up to `40%` of the funds will go to the people managing, maintaining and administering the server(s).
-*  up to `30%` will be spent on operating expenses, cloud services and/or hardware.
-* `6%` will go towards legal fees.
+40% IT support
+10% operating costs
+10% lottery
+5% donations
-* `4%` will be contributed to grow the TRON community and marketing.
+20% back to the community
-* `20%` reserved/TBD.
+15% reserved

+Lottery:

+We are excited to announce a lottery to celebrate TRON’s Independence Day.
+10% of the rewards will be distributed to a randomly picked wallet every month for all users keeping their votes for a minimum of 30 days and a minimum of 500 TRX.
+Qualified wallets will be sorted in the ascending order and the winner picked according to random.org widget.
+Live video with a winner announced will be broadcast.
+Hello World reserves the right to adjust the reward distributions without prior given notice.